Financing Your Education

 3. Students establish eligibility for federal and private loans in collaboration with MIT Student Financial Services by submitting the Graduate Information Finance Form (all students) and the FAFSA (domestic students only).
 If you are interested in private loans, an application with the lender of your choice will also be required.
 Click here for additional info.

-Please note, the total Cost of Attendance is set by MIT Student Financial Services on an annual basis.
+Please note, that the total Cost of Attendance is set by MIT Student Financial Services on an annual basis.
 This figure acts as a limit on the total amount of aid you are eligible to receive (including fellowships, Teaching Assistantships, scholarships, etc, as well as federal or private student loans).
 If you are planning on paying for your time at MIT with aid, including loans, the difference between the “total” and the “tuition and fees” is the amount you will have available to fund all other living expenses.

 In partnership with MIT’s Student Financial Services, we will guide you through the financial aid and billing process.
 Most MBA students rely on loans to help them finance their graduate education.
 Please feel free to contact the Sloan Student Funding Office at Studentfunding.email@example.com with any questions or concerns.